aalarina/data-science-projects/Mountain-NER/README.md

 ### Why BERT?

-The bert-base-cased model was selected because it provides strong baseline performance for token classification tasks while remaining lightweight enough for efficient fine-tuning within the scope of this project.
+The pretrained **bert-base-cased** model was selected as the backbone of the Named Entity Recognition pipeline due to its strong performance on sequence labeling tasks, publicly available pretrained weights, compatibility with the Hugging Face ecosystem and its ability to achieve high accuracy after fine-tuning on relatively small annotated datasets.

 ---